Illuminux/arm-cross-sysroot/README.md

 It doesn't any of the the source, so it will downloaded during the build process.

-To build a jibrary just run the build script:
+To build a library just run the build script:
 `./build.sh`